dmschulman/dmschulman.github.io/about/portfolio.md

 description: ""
 ---

 The digital portfolio below contains recent web development and design projects that I'm rather proud of.
-Click into each entry to view more information, see additional screenshots, and more.
+Click into each entry to view more information, see additional information, screenshots, and more.

 {% assign work = site.work %}
 <ul class="posts">
-  {% for item in site.work %}
+  {% for item in site.work | sort: 'date' | reverse  %}
   <li class="row">
     <a href="{{ item.url }}" title="{{ item.title }}">
       <figure>